-The following day, October 31st, at 15:00 the Panel started a sequence of online meetings that lasted until 19:30.
+On November 1st , at 15:00 the Panel started a sequence of online meetings that lasted until 19:30.
 The teleconferences started with the teaching staff members of the PSP, followed by students, graduates and ended with employers/social partners.
-At the end of this day, EEAP had its last follow-up meeting with the OMEA and MODIP representatives during which additional comments and clarifications were brought up.
+At the end of this day , EEAP had its last follow-up meeting with the OMEA and MODIP representatives during which additional comments and clarifications were brought up.
 The EEAP gave a short preliminary verbal report about their impressions and findings of the virtual visit.
 The EEAP thanked everyone for their participation, cooperation, and virtual hospitality.